Why Am I So Angry? Depression And Its Link To Anger

 Things that used to be exciting and fun such as going on dates with your partner, hanging out with your friends, or going out to dinner may have a grey, rainy cloud over them.
 It can be challenging to do even the most simple of tasks, such as grocery shopping, when depression has us in its grasp.

 This works to aggravate our anger in a couple of ways.
-First, it can start to get very aggravating to continue to have to decline when you are invited out, and you may begin to grow hate toward yourself because of it.
-This can cause you to be very chaotic inside, which will more than likely lead to an outburst one you are not able to hold it all in anymore.
+First, it can start to get very aggravating to continue to have to decline when you are invited out, and you may begin to grow a sense of disappointment or even hatred toward yourself because of it.
+This can cause you to be feel chaotic inside, which will more than likely lead to an outburst as these feelings cannot be held inside forever.

 Secondly, if you let this go on too long, you may look back and see how much you missed while you were buried in your depression.
 This can make your current problem even worse, especially if significant milestones such as a child's graduation or birthday, or a family member's wedding are missed.
-This can lead to extreme animosity toward your condition and the decisions that you make.
+This can lead to extreme animosity toward your condition and yourself.

 The best thing to do is to focus on the future.
-A wise man once said - if you're always looking in the rearview mirror, you are bound to crash.
+There’s a wise saying that if you're always looking in the rearview mirror, you are bound to crash.
 When you miss out on things that you regret, use that as fuel to create new goals for your future.
+Start small, and build from there.
+“Tomorrow I’ll call my friend,” or “I’m going to start cooking three homemade meals per week,” if those are things that interest you, and then build up to making concrete plans like going out.

 Use your negative feelings as a reminder of what depression has taken away from you.
 Ultimately, you are the master of your own life.
 You may battle with things that are out of your control, but at the end of the day, you can take charge of your own future.